Skip to content

 • Git repositories can often be hosted at low or no cost.

-1. Host your repository on GitLab: Make sure your LightNet project is hosted on GitLab.
-If you still need to move or create the repository there, follow the hosting guide.
+1. Host your repository on GitHub: Make sure your LightNet project is hosted on GitHub.
+If you still need to create or move the repository, follow the hosting guide.

-7. Configure the backend: Add the backend configuration for your GitLab repository:
+4. Configure the backend: Add the backend configuration for your GitHub repository:

 astro.config.mjs